-While both these parties have their own view on gold, there are only three possible scenarios that could pan out at the end of 3 months.
-Let us understand these scenarios and how it could impact both the parties.
+While both these parties have their own view on gold, only three possible scenarios could pan out at the end of 3 months.
+Let us understand these scenarios and how they could impact both the parties.

 The increase in Gold price impacts both the parties in the following way –

 |ABC Jewelers||Buys gold from XYZ Gold Dealers @ Rs.2450/- per gram||ABC saves Rs.38 Lakhs ( 4.05 Crs – 3.67 Crs) by this agreement|